ACINQ/bitcoin-lib/README.md

 </dependencies>
 ```

-The latest snapshot (development) version is 0.17-SNAPSHOT, the latest released version is 0.16
+The latest snapshot (development) version is 0.17-SNAPSHOT, the latest released version is 0.16.

 ## Segwit support

 Bitcoin-lib, starting with version 0.9.7, fully supports segwit (see below for more information) and is on par with the segwit code in Bitcoin Core 0.13.1.

-## libscp256k1 support
+## libsecp256k1 support

-bitcoin-lib embeds JNI bindings for libsecp256k1, which is must faster than BouncyCastle.
-It will extract and load native bindings for your operating system
-in a temporary directory.
+Bitcoin-lib embeds JNI bindings for libsecp256k1, which is must faster than BouncyCastle.
+It will extract and load native bindings for your operating system in a temporary directory.
 If this process fails it will fallback to BouncyCastle.

 JNI libraries are included for:

-- Linux 64 bits
+* Linux 64 bits
-- Windows 64 bits
+* Windows 64 bits
-- Osx 64 bits
+* Osx 64 bits

-You can use your own library native library by specifying its path with `-Dfr.acinq.secp256k1.lib.path` and optionally its name with `-Dfr.acinq.secp256k1.lib.name` (if unspecified
-bitcoin-lib will use the standard name for your OS i.e. libsecp256k1.so on Linux, secp256k1.dll on Windows, ...)
+You can use your own library native library by specifying its path with `-Dfr.acinq.secp256k1.lib.path` and optionally its name with `-Dfr.acinq.secp256k1.lib.name` (if unspecified bitcoin-lib will use the standard name for your OS i.e. libsecp256k1.so on Linux, secp256k1.dll on Windows, ...).

-You can also specify the temporary directory where the library will be extracted with `-Djava.io.tmpdir` or `-Dfr.acinq.secp256k1.tmpdir` (if you want to use a different
-directory from `-Djava.io.tmpdir`).
+You can also specify the temporary directory where the library will be extracted with `-Djava.io.tmpdir` or `-Dfr.acinq.secp256k1.tmpdir` (if you want to use a different directory from `-Djava.io.tmpdir`).

 ## Usage